RamonMeffert/elm-gossip/README.md

 yarn build # or npm build
 ```

 This will generate a `/docs/`<sup>1</sup> directory.
-You can upload this directory to a web server or run a webserver locally from this directory (e.g. `python3 -m http.server`) to see the project.
+You can upload this directory to a web server or run a local web server from this directory (e.g. `python3 -m http.server`) to see the project.

 ---